kindredgroup/pit-toolkit/brownie/README.md

 Application need to be configured with:
 - The access to Postgres Database and Kafka using elevated priviledges;
 - The regexp pattern.
 Browny will use pattarn for determining which resources are old.
-- The retention period or old resources
+- The retention period of old resources